vivaria/edisonrul.ing/docs/source/cards/t/tree-otter.md

 ### Card Rulings

-●“Tree Otter’s” effect targets the monster that gets the ATK increase.
+*   “Tree Otter’s” effect targets the monster that gets the ATK increase.